WHA 2021 Conference: Portland

 The 2021 Program Committee is Co-Chaired by Erika Bsumek (University of Texas, Austin), Erik Loomis (University of Rhode Island), and Michael Witgen (University of Michigan.)

 To submit a full session or individual paper, please read and follow all the directions listed on this page.
 The hard deadline is December 5, 2020 and no extensions will be granted through the WHA's online abstract submission platform.
-If you have questions please contact the 2020 Program Co-Chairs (see below) or the WHA Office (firstname.lastname@example.org).
+If you have questions please contact the 2021 Program Co-Chairs or the WHA Office (email@example.com).

 Policy: Program Committee Statement on Diversity of Session Participants: